messagebirdguides/customer-support-guide/README.md

 # SMS Customer Support
+### ⏱ 30 min build time

+## Why build SMS customer support?

+People love communicating in real time, regardless of whether its their friends or to a business.
+Real time support in a comfortable medium can create an excellent support experience that can help retain users for life.

-People love communicating with each other through short text messaging on their phones and getting quick replies.
-Hence, as customers, they want the same easy way of contact when they need support from a business.
-Companies, on the other side, need to organize communication with their customers and often resort to ticket systems to combine all messages for specific cases in a shared view for support agents.
+On the business side, Support teams need to organize communication with their customers, often using ticket systems to combine all messages for specific cases in a shared view for support agents.

-In this guide, we'll demonstrate a simple customer support system for SMS-based communication between consumers and companies, built in NodeJS.
+In this MessageBird Developer Guide, we'll show you how to build a simple customer support system for SMS-based communication between consumers and companies, built in NodeJS.

 Our sample application has the following features:

 - Customers can send any message to a virtual mobile number (VMN) created and published by the company.
 Their message becomes a support ticket, and they receive an automated confirmation with a ticket ID for their reference.
 - Any subsequent message from the same number is added to the same support ticket.
 There's no additional confirmation.
 - Support agents can view all messages in a web view and reply to them.

 ## Getting Started

-Our sample application uses NodeJS and [Express](https://expressjs.com/).
-Thus you need to have Node and npm installed on your computer to run it.
-You can [install them from npmjs.com](https://www.npmjs.com/get-npm).
+Our sample application uses NodeJS and [Express](https://expressjs.com/), so let's install Node and npm on your computer.
+You can install them from [npmjs.com](https://www.npmjs.com/get-npm) for free.

-We've provided the source code [in a GitHub repository](https://github.com/messagebirdguides/customer-support-guide), so you can either clone the sample application with git or download a ZIP file with the code to your computer.
+We've provided the source code in the [MessageBird Developer Guides GitHub repository](https://github.com/messagebirdguides/customer-support-guide), so you can either clone the sample application with git or download a ZIP file with the code to your computer.

 To install Express, the [MessageBird SDK for NodeJS](https://www.npmjs.com/package/messagebird) and other dependencies, open a console pointed at the directory into which you've put the sample application and run the following command: